 England’s Daily Mail posted an article this morning about the use of extracellular matrix (ECM) products to help repairs the wounds of soldiers injured in Afghanistan.
 According to the Daily Mail, ECM has been successfully used on severely wounded soldiers.
-In one gaping leg wound, ECM was able to grow nerves, muscles and ordinary tissue where that had been none.
+A treatment that provides essential macromolecules, ECM provenly hastens healing and minimizes scars.

-If you would like to read the complete Daily Mail article, click here: Magic 'Pixie Dust' made from pig bladders helps 'regrow' limbs of wounded soldiers
+If you would like to read the complete Daily Mail article, click here: Magic 'Pixie Dust' made from pig bladders helps 'regrow' limbs of wounded soldiers.